 I sure do hope you try this recipe for cornstarch alfajores.

-It is easy and they are incredibly delicious.
-I imagine many of you never tried them, so trust me when I say the flavor is amazing and that they will become a favorite fast.
+It's an easy-to-work-with dough, and they are incredibly yummy.
+I imagine many of you have never tried them, so trust me when I say the flavor is amazing and that they will become a favorite fast.

 Related recipes you might like: